elsampsa/cutefront/docs/chatgpt.rst

 Furthermore, CuteFront widgets are clean, logical and relatively short entities, so we can expect LLMs to perform well in their generation.

-However, before starting to request ready-made widgets from your LLM of choice, you need to explain it a bit what CuteFront is all about with a *preconditioning prompt*.
+However, before starting to request ready-made widgets from your LLM of choice, you need to explain it a bit what CuteFront is all about with a short *preconditioning prompt*.

-You can find the up-to-date prompt from `here <https://github.com/elsampsa/cutefront/blob/main/prompt.md>`_
+You can find the up-to-date prompt from `here <https://raw.githubusercontent.com/elsampsa/cutefront/main/prompt.md>`_

-After feeding the preconditiong prompt, ChatGPT says something like this:
+After feeding it to your favorite LLM (say, `chatgpt <https://chat.openai.com/>`_ or `gemini <https://gemini.google.com/app>`_) it says something like this:

 *Got it!
 I understand the structure and the process of creating widgets in CuteFront.
 Whenever you're ready to request a new widget, just let me know,